Parity flag

 In computer processors the parity flag indicates if the numbers of set bits is odd or even in the binary representation of the result of the last operation.
 It is normally a single bit in a processor status register.

 For example, assume a machine where a set parity flag indicates even parity.
 If the result of the last operation were 26 (11010 in binary), the parity flag would be 0 since the number of set bits is odd.
 Similarly, if the result were 10 (1010 in binary) then the parity flag would be 1.

+Some microcontrollers, notably the ubiquitous 8051, include a parity flag to help with implementing RS-232 and other serial communication protocols, in lieu of a UART with parity support.

 x86 processors

+x86 processors include a parity flag because they are descended (via the Intel 8086, 8080 and 8008) from the Datapoint 2200 terminal, which was designed for serial communication duties.

-In x86 processors, the parity flag reflects the parity only of the least significant byte of the result, and is set if the number of set bits of ones is even (put another way, the parity bit is set if the sum of the bits is even).
-According to 80386 Intel manual, the parity flag is changed in the x86 processor family by the following instructions:
+In x86 processors, the parity flag reflects the parity of only the least significant byte of the result, and is set if the number of set bits of ones is even (put another way, the parity bit is set if the sum of the bits is even).
+According to the Intel 80386 manual, the parity flag is changed in the x86 processor family by the following instructions: